Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She has created numerous small succulent gardens.

 Add Felt Flowers To Anything!

-It is also possible to sew felt flowers together into a necklace.
+- Necklaces are also possible to make by sewing felt flowers together.
 Join the end of a petal with a few stitches to another one and use a button with a ribbon to tie the necklace at the back.

 There are a myriad of possibilities and applications in felt crafts where felt flowers can be added to other projects for extra colour.